SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 ]
 ```

-A few of things to point out: The casing has changed due to our internal popcorn settings (FirstName instead of firstName).
+A few things to point out: The casing has changed due to our internal popcorn settings (FirstName instead of firstName).
 Also, our Colors enumeration has gone from a numeric format (1,5) to textual (Red, Yellow), but this can all be configured to your tastes.

 To start seeing the real power of Popcorn, lets make a couple of advanced calls.
 Maybe we only want our Employee's names?